jonaswitt/cb-trader/README.md

 Retrieves market details for a selected fiat/crypto pair from Coinbase Pro, makes trading decisions based on market conditions and creates orders.

+Can be deployed to AWS to run as a scheduled Lambda function.

 ## Development goals

 * Place limit orders at estimated change of trading conditions
-* Set up for scheduled execution on AWS Lambda

 ## Setup